 3. Regular Breaks

 Give yourself four breaks during the day!
-These four breaks are your salaah breaks which you can utilise beautifully for physical and mental relaxation.
+These four breaks are your salaah breaks which you can utilize beautifully for physical and mental relaxation.
 You can also try these smokes in canada for your physical and mental relaxation.
 Good wudu refreshes you and then a good body workout and spiritual connection with Allah totally recharges you.
 Lie down and relax for a few minutes.
 Watch some TV, have a snack, tea/coffee such as that from commercial coffee machines, be creative, engage in some craft-work, whatever that takes the burden off.
 These breaks should be about 35-40 minutes long.
 When you don’t need a big break … don’t waste time.

 An effective and productive daily routine ensures personal, social, professional, and spiritual success for an individual, transforming him into an ideal Muslim.